-The leftmost input Croces and time September 17, 2018 end time lets you select the start time of the range.
-The next input Croces and time lets you select the end time of the range.
+The leftmost input September 17 2018 lets you select the start time of the range.
+The next input Now lets you select the end time of the range.
 This has two options:

 - 1. "Now" means that the charts will be continually updated with the most recent data. - 2.
 "Custom" lets you select a fixed date.
 The time range is historical, so the charts will be static.